-After a day of heavy weeding I was watering the garden beds (as is my way in place of an apology for whatever grievances my daytime activities may have caused).
+After a day of heavy weeding I was watering the garden beds.
 At the back of the house, behind the mudroom, the foliage is heavy with hostas and honeysuckle.
 The heavenly scent of honeysuckle strengthened as the water from the hose played over the small blossoms and spattered on the hostas below.
 Suddenly a small form shot out of the underbrush.
 It was a wee bunny not much bigger than one of my own hands.
 We stood, watching each other.
-I, frozen in shock at this unexpected glimpse of wonder and the bunny, instinctually frozen to protect itself from the predator it deemed me to be.
+I, frozen in shock at this unexpected glimpse and the bunny, frozen to protect itself from the predator it deemed me to be.
 Poor thing, it must have wondered what insanity had gripped this large creature as I yelled to my husband for a camera to make a memory of this unexpected opportunity.
 It stayed long enough to have it’s picture taken before it risked a dash back to the bushes.

 Now knowing this, imagine my horror when I looked out the window the next day to see this creature involved in an activity that was the epitome of catness.
 Crouching low, Buddy dragged his prey towards the garden patch.
 Its head tilted to the side, little white belly hanging below the jaws…the little bunny was terrified.

-"Good Buddy," he says because Buddy was being a good cat, cats having different definitions than we do for good and bad.
+My husband magnanimously praise Buddy with pettings and a “Good Buddy.”.
+He says because Buddy was being a good cat.
+Cats having different definitions than we do for good and bad.

 So inside for the night for one very, very disgruntled cat.
 All the rest of that night Buddy sat by the back door and made a nuisance of himself if anyone had to go out.
 There was a lot of glowering and a lot of tail swishing but to no avail.
 When he regained his freedom the next day he made a beeline to the bunny’s last known location but the trail was cold.
 I haven’t seen the bunny since and that’s probably for the best, cats being cats and all.